Best Hybrid Cars in Australia 2026: The Definitive Guide

 - Toyota Camry is hybrid-only in Australia from 2024.
 Toyota Kluger Hybrid is now the volume seller of the Kluger range.

-HEV vs PHEV vs MHEV vs EREV: technology decoded
+HEV vs PHEV vs MHEV vs REEV: technology decoded

 - HEV (regular hybrid): a small battery (~1-2 kWh) charges from braking and the engine.
-No plug needed.
+No plug, no electric-only range figure to quote.
 The petrol engine and electric motor work together with the engine usually doing the highway work and the motor handling stop-start.
-Toyota RAV4 Hybrid, Corolla Hybrid, Honda CR-V e:HEV.
+Toyota RAV4 Hybrid, Corolla Hybrid, Honda CR-V e:HEV, Subaru Forester Hybrid.
 Fuel saving vs petrol equivalent: 25-40%.

-- PHEV (plug-in hybrid): a much larger battery (~15-30 kWh) you charge from a wall socket.
-40-100 km of pure-electric driving before the petrol engine takes over.
-BYD Sealion 6, Chery Tiggo 7 Super Hybrid, Mitsubishi Outlander PHEV, Mazda CX-80 PHEV.
+- PHEV (plug-in hybrid): a much larger battery (13-36 kWh) you charge from a wall socket.
+On sale in Australia in 2026 the electric-only range spans 57 km (Kia Sorento PHEV) to 180 km (GWM Haval H6GT Ultra PHEV).
+That is the distance it does before the engine starts, not how far the car goes in total.
+BYD Sealion 6, Chery Tiggo 7 Super Hybrid, Mitsubishi Outlander PHEV, Mazda CX-80 PHEV, Geely Starray EM-i.
 Fuel saving vs petrol equivalent: 70-90% if you plug it in daily; 10-15% if you never do.

 - MHEV (mild hybrid): a small 48V motor assists the engine but never drives the car alone.
 Fuel saving 5-10% versus the equivalent petrol.
 Often labelled "hybrid" in marketing but doesn't feel different to drive.
-Subaru e-Boxer is a true MHEV example.
+Mazda's CX-90 is the mainstream AU example.

-- EREV (extended-range electric vehicle): a less-common type where the petrol engine only generates electricity and never directly drives the wheels.
+- REEV / EREV (range-extended electric): a less-common type where the petrol engine only generates electricity and never directly drives the wheels.
 Drive is always via the electric motor.
-Leapmotor C10 EREV is the main AU example.
-Behaves like a pure EV on EV-only days, then runs on petrol-generated electricity for long trips.
+The Leapmotor C10 Hybrid is the main AU example, at $43,888 with a 28.4 kWh battery good for 145 km before the generator fires.
+Behaves like a pure EV on electric days, then runs on petrol-generated electricity for long trips.

-- Series Hybrid: similar concept to EREV but smaller battery.
-Nissan's e-POWER system on the X-Trail is the main AU example.
+- Series Hybrid: similar concept to a REEV but a much smaller battery and no plug at all.
+Nissan's e-POWER system on the X-Trail is the main AU example, at 6.1 L/100km combined.

 - Parallel Hybrid: the older hybrid design where both the engine and motor can drive the wheels directly.
 Honda's older IMA system was parallel; current e:HEV is series-parallel hybrid.

-Quick rule of thumb: HEV for most buyers, PHEV if you have home charging and short daily commutes, MHEV is just marketing on most cars, EREV if you want EV experience without range anxiety on longer trips.
+Quick rule of thumb: HEV for most buyers, PHEV if you have home charging and short daily commutes, MHEV is just marketing on most cars, REEV if you want the EV experience without range anxiety on longer trips.

 Top 12 hybrids at a glance (2026 ranking)